xatusbetazx17/bionical_eye_controller/README.md

     cv2.destroyAllWindows()

 if __name__ == '__main__':
-    # Auto-detect connection type and initialize the bionic eye controller
+    # Auto-detect connection and initialize the controller.
     controller = BionicEyeController(connection_type="auto", debug=True)
-    # Launch the hand-controlled interface with the full integrated menu of capabilities
+    # Launch the hand-controlled interface with the scrollable menu.
     hand_control_interface(controller)

 ~~~